• Skip to main content

 Split the dough in half and roll it out on a floured surface into a circular shape or to the size of your baking sheet.
 For more detailed instructions, read how to stretch the dough for more information.

-Half pizza dough
+half pizza dough

 Step 12